counter-measure/new-project-template-ai/main.md

 # Main Prompt
-This prompt controls the generation of documentation for Everclear's projects and linear tickets.
+This prompt controls the generation of documentation for creating new projects and linear tickets using AI.

 ## Overview.md
 The user has created the file overview.md which contains the overview of this project.